7thLucas/full-app-6a410-4cfa8-4831/_doc/product-overview.md

 It began as a "hotel game" in the user's words and keeps a playful, premium feel — but it is a **real, working role-based app**: guests ask, staff deliver, status flows back, live.

-**Where it's heading (in progress).** The confirmed next direction is to lift Cinq out of flat screens and into an **explorable stylized-luxe 3D hotel** — guests move through navigable 3D spaces (e.g. lobby, pool deck) and place and track their requests from inside the world.
-The look is deliberately **stylized-luxe, not photoreal** (clean, warm, charming premium render — navy/teal + gold), so it feels five-star without tipping into uncanny.
-The four roles and the live request loop carry over unchanged; the 3D world is the new medium they're lived through.
+**The 3D world (built).** Cinq has been lifted out of flat screens into an **explorable stylized-luxe 3D hotel**.
+Guests — Customer and VIP — enter at `/explore/:role` and glide between two navigable spaces, the **grand lobby** and the **pool deck**, using **tap-a-spot-to-travel** navigation (smooth camera glides between composed vantage points, mobile-friendly — not free-roam).
+They place and track requests from **inside** the world via in-world hotspots, and those requests still route to the right staff role with VIP priority.
+The look is deliberately **stylized-luxe, not photoreal** (clean low-poly, warm navy/teal + gold), so it feels five-star without tipping into uncanny — and it's code-split/lean so it loads fast in the browser.
+The four roles and the live request loop carry over unchanged; the 3D world is a new medium they're lived through, alongside the original flat role views (staff keep their fast 2D queues).

 ## The four roles